Samdemarco/JATE-Text-Editor/README.md

 To run your own version of the app do the following:
 1. Clone this git repo to your computer
 2. In your terminal type `npm install`
-3. Once all dependencies are installed type `npm run start` which will create the `dist` folder and launched the server
+3. Once all dependencies are installed type `npm run start` which will create the `dist` folder and launch the server
 4. Use the text editor either online or offline